volcano-sh/kubegene-website/content/docs/design/conditional-concurrency/conditional-concurrency.md

   weight = 2
 +++

-Kubegene needs if/else conditional branch and switch/case conditional branch handling.

 In the genome sequencing flow, sometimes the if-else process of the sequencing step or even the switch-case process needs to be implemented according to the situation.
 For example, step A is used to judge whether the data is qualified.
 If the data is qualified, step B is performed, and if it is unqualified, step C is performed.

 Kubegene needs conditional branching in various scenarios.
 Kubegene need to support static conditional branching and dynamic conditional branching.

+So Kubegene needs if/else conditional branch and switch/case conditional branch handling.

-# **Static conditional branch**
+# **Static conditional concurrency**
 The so-called static is to determine which steps of the entire process do not need to be executed before running.
 For example, if the complete process is A->B, when the process is executed, it is determined that the condition of the B step is false, then the B step does not need to be executed.